-No matter where you live, chances are that sooner or later you’ll face some sort of a natural disaster that will leave you without power, water, or access to buy more.
+No matter where you live, chances are that sooner or later you’ll face some sort of a natural disaster.
+This could leave you without power, water, or access to resources.

-It could be a natural disaster like a hurricane, snow storm, flood, tornado, or earthquake.
-Or it could be a manmade disaster that has the power grid failing or requires you to stay put in your home for a few days or even weeks.
+It could be a natural disaster such as a hurricane, snow storm, flood, tornado, or earthquake.
+Or it could be a manmade disaster, this includes fires or something that has the power grid failing for example.
 The world can be a harsh place, but there’s something we can do.
-The current health scare (2020 and beyond) has also shown us that supply chain issues can happen at any time.
+In 2020 we experienced a pandemic that showed us supply chain issues can happen at any time.

-Taking some time to be prepared for the disasters most likely to occur in our area is key.
+Taking some time to be prepared for the disasters most likely to occur in your area is key.

-Your first step in your own disaster preparedness should be to find out what types of emergency situations you need to get ready for.
-Take a few minutes to review the types of disasters your area is prone to.
+Your first step in your own disaster preparedness should be to learn the common types of emergencies.
+Take a few minutes to review the below list for types of disasters.
+As we have learned recently (2024) disasters can strike anywhere.

 This is particularly important for natural disaster.